 Things to know about shading

-→ Everything has a shadow!
-So when drawing a landscape or cityscape for example, every objects and little details are supposed to have shadows.
+- Everything has a shadow!
+So when drawing a landscape or cityscape, for example, every object and little detail is supposed to have shadows.

-→ You can use different techniques that are really useful to know when you want to add shadings, as dots, hatching or crosshatching.
-All of these are group of dots or lines placed in an organized way in order to show a sense of volume, depth, and texture.
+- You can use different techniques that are useful to know when you want to add shadings, such as dots, hatching, or crosshatching.
+These are groups of dots or lines placed in an organized way to show a sense of volume, depth, and texture.

-→ When using graphite pencils or watercolor, it is better that highlights and shadows are blended and never form a harsh line.
+- When using graphite pencils or watercolor, it is better to blend highlights and shadows and to never form a harsh line.

-→ Experiment with different techniques and go for the one you feel better using it!
+- Experiment with different techniques and go for the one you feel better using!

-With shading, the magical illusion of three-dimensional reality appears on your drawing paper.
+Shading makes the magical illusion of three-dimensional reality appear on your drawing paper.
 This is why the placement of the light source affects every aspect of an artwork.

-Practice your observational skills for getting used to see the light and shadow areas!
+Practice your observational skills to get used to seeing the light and shadow areas!